ibm-cloud-docs/vmwaresolutions/services/ocp_overview.md

 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:deprecated: .deprecated}

 # Red Hat OpenShift for VMware overview
 {: #ocp_overview}

-The Red Hat® OpenShift® for VMware® service deploys a Red Hat OpenShift cluster by using an automated deployment of the VMware® SDDC (Software Defined Data Center) architecture.
+The Red Hat® OpenShift® for VMware® service deploys a Red Hat OpenShift cluster by using an automated deployment of the VMware SDDC (Software Defined Data Center) architecture.
 The Red Hat OpenShift components are deployed as virtual machines (VM) or appliances by using VMware NSX® software-defined networking.

-Red Hat OpenShift for VMware cannot be installed on multiple vCenter Server instances in a multi-site configuration.
+Red Hat OpenShift for VMware cannot be installed on multiple VMware vCenter Server® instances in a multi-site configuration.
 Before you install Red Hat OpenShift on an instance, verify that no other instances in the multi-site configuration have the service installed.

+You can only install Red Hat OpenShift on VMware vSphere® 7.0 with NSX-T 3.1.

+Red Hat OpenShift is no longer supported for new deployments or for ordering post deployment with NSX-V or NSX-T on vSphere 6.7 or NSX-V on vSphere 6.5.
+{:deprecated}

 {{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
 Promotional pricing offers a number of months free of charge for a service’s licenses, if the service has license charges.
 For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

-The current Red Hat OpenShift version that is installed is 4.4.23.
+The current Red Hat OpenShift version that is installed is 4.6.
 {: note}

 The cluster consists of the following components: